-Cloud computing describes the use of networks of remote servers - usually accessed over the Internet - to store, manage, and process data.
-As a segment of IT services, cloud computing generates billions of dollars in revenue annually and is showing very few signs of slowing down.
-For customers, cloud computing offers access to numerous technologies while lowering the barriers to entry, such as technical expertise or costs.
-Typically, the cloud service market is divided into three primary service models, encompassing infrastructure, platforms, and software.
-Depending on business needs and security concerns, customers can also choose between private, public, or hybrid cloud deployment.
+Cloud computing describes the use of networks of remote servers - usually accessed over the internet - to store, manage, and process data.
+As a segment of IT services, cloud computing was expected to generate over 400 billion U.S. dollars in revenue in 2022, and shows very few signs of slowing down.

-The largest segment of cloud computing is Software as a Service (SaaS).
-This segment currently generates more than half of the total cloud computing market's revenue and has become a common delivery model for many enterprise applications.
+The largest segment of cloud computing is software as a service (SaaS).
+This segment generates the largest share of the total cloud computing market's revenue and has become a standard delivery model for many enterprise applications.
 Popular applications of SaaS include customer relationship management and enterprise resource planning software.
-Under this model, customers pay for access to software and databases, while the infrastructure and platforms are managed by the service provider.
+Under this model, customers pay for access to software and databases while the service provider manages the infrastructure and platforms.
 Salesforce, Microsoft, Adobe, and SAP are all major players in this segment.

-On the next tier, Platform as a Service (PaaS) grants customers access to a computing platform for application development.
-This platform may include an operating system, web servers, databases, and the access to one or more programming-language environments.
-Salesforce has the highest market share in the PaaS segment, although other established players like Amazon and Microsoft also hold sizeable portions.
-While experts predict the cloud platform market will grow rapidly over the next decade, it is nevertheless expected to remain the smallest cloud computing segment by some margin.
+On the next tier, platform as a service (PaaS) grants customers access to a computing platform for application development.
+This platform may include an operating system, web servers, databases, and access to one or more programming language environments.
+Among the most prominent PaaS providers are Microsoft Azure, Amazon Web Services, Google Cloud, and IBM Cloud.
+While experts predict that the cloud platform market will grow rapidly over the next decade, it is nevertheless expected to remain the smallest cloud computing segment by some margin.

 This text provides general information.
 Statista assumes no